zikula-modules/DizkusModule/README.md

 This version **requires** Zikula Core 1.4.0+

-The code is currently under heavy development, but typically is in a functional state.
+The code is currently under development, but typically is in a functional state.
 Feel free to test and report issues. thank you.

-**NOTE: As of 7 September 2013 a complete reinstall is required.**

 Before you pull: